Polish and lubricate that old morse key and enjoy an evening of old-time radio fun.

 We recommend calling “CQ SKN” or just “SKN” rather than “CQ TEST” for clarity and to help promote the event.

-We recommend exchanging meaningful RST, not automatic “599”.
+We recommend exchanging meaningful RST, rather than an automatic “599”.

 As of December 2021, SKN is an informal event, in which operators can score their own performance based on the number of complete two-way contacts.
 There are no certificates awarded.

 Logs and summary sheets

 As of December 2021, SKN is an informal event so you will not be submitting a log or summary sheet.
 These forms remain available, however, should you wish to use them for your own record-keeping.
 They can be downloaded using the links below.